LinAge Scientific Foundation

 Required Biomarkers

 While LinAge requires only chronological age and sex to initiate a calculation, for accurate and meaningful results, it is highly recommended to provide as many of the following biomarkers and health assessments as possible.
-The algorithm is designed to accept any combination of available parameters, with missing values contributing a zero z-score to the calculation, though this will reduce accuracy.
+The algorithm is designed to accept any combination of available parameters, with missing values contributing a median or zero z-score to the calculation, though this will reduce accuracy.

 Core Demographics